Humanities Honors Program

 As the culminating course of the Humanities Honors Program, this seminar ties together the various experiences and coursework you have had during your first two years of study, as you explore the key themes from these courses in relation to your personal, spiritual, and intellectual growth as a Christian scholar.
 You will be challenged to identify and explore possible areas of research interest for development in the Honors Scholars Program or within your chosen major.

-Traditional General Education Courses Adapted for Honors Students
+Traditional Foundational Exploration Courses Adapted for Honors Students

 Rhetoric: Critical Communication